-Note: The metal EMI shields-bottom shield and top shield-are now marked with screw identifiers for most of the screw locations.
+Note: The top and bottom EMI shields are marked with screw identifiers for most of the screw locations.
 The screw identifiers are in the form of "M2x" where the last digit indicates the approximate screw length.
-For example, a marking of "M2x3" indicates a 3.5-mm long screw, and a marking of "M2x14" indicates a 14.5-mm long screw.
+For example, a marking of "M2x3" indicates a 3.5-mm long screw.
 Use the identifiers as a guide when reassembling the computer.